shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_500.md

 Notice that you are not connected and that AdminClient provides you a list of deployment you can attempt to connect to.

-5. Connect to an Oracle GoldenGate deployment (Figure 8-5).
+5. Connect to an Oracle GoldenGate deployment.
-OGG 2> connect http://ogg123rs:16000 deployment Atlanta_1
-as oggadmin password welcome1
+OGG 2> connect http://ogg123rs:16000 deployment Atlanta_1 as oggadmin password welcome1

 ![](images/500/Lab500_image105.png)

 6. Perform an “info all” command and other GoldenGate commands to see what AdminClient can do

 OGG Atlanta_1 3> info all